Exotic non-leaves with infinitely many ends: Exotic structures on

-\begin{defn} A nonisolated end $\mathbf{e}$ of a noncompact smooth manifold is called {\em Taubes-like} if there exists a closed neighborhood $N_\mathbf{e}$ of that end and an embedding $i:N_\mathbf{e}\to Z$ for some $Z\in\MM$ with the following property:
+\begin{definition} A nonisolated end $\mathbf{e}$ of a noncompact smooth manifold is called {\em Taubes-like} if there exists a closed neighborhood $N_\mathbf{e}$ of that end and an embedding $i:N_\mathbf{e}\to Z$ for some $Z\in\MM$ with the following property:

 If $\Sigma$ is a compact and connected submanifold of $N_\mathbf{e}$ such that it separates $\partial N_\mathbf{e}$ from $\mathbf{e}$ then $i(\Sigma)$ also separates the Taubes-like end of $Z$ from $\mathbf{K^\psi_0}$ for some admissible homeomorphism $\psi:X\to S^3\times[0,\infty)$, where $X$ is a neighborhood of the end of $Z$.